D13David/ctf-writeups/cyber_apocalypse23/reversing/alien_saboteur/README.md

 One interessting side note: Parts of the image are encrypted and are only decrypted when the correct keycode is entered.
 Therefore it's not immediately possible to dump the whole dissassembly although we don't really need the keycode but can also patch JLE on offset 126h to a JUMP or JNE.

 Side note two: after checking the keycode a operation called 'inv' is called.
-This is by far the most complex operation popping some values from the stack and issuing a syscall (101).
+This is by far the most complex operation popping some values from the stack and issuing a syscall (101) to ptrace.
+While this isn't a real blocker with this approach of analysing the challenge, the call is intended as anti-debugging technique as the call will fail to attach a debugger when the binary is already inspected with gdb or likewise.
+To get around this with an dynamic analysis approach (e.g. stepping the flow with gdb) the bin can be patched by replacing INV with a JMP for exmaple.

 ```
 01ec    MOV [15], 0